© La Plagne tourisme

 Apartments in Plagne Bellecote

-A hub it may be but pretty it is not, no log cabins in sight here, the accommodation in Bellecôte consists of giant U-shaped apartment blocks that rise up like a wall at the bottom of the piste.
-These blocks are predominantly filled with self-catered, studio, one and two-bedroom apartments sleeping anything from two to eight people, which though less quaint than a snow-covered chalet is also less expensive.
+A hub it may be but pretty it is not, no stylish log cabin-esque chalets here.
+The accommodation in Bellecôte consists of giant U-shaped apartment blocks that rise up like a wall at the bottom of the piste.
+Predominantly filled with self-catered, studio, one and two-bedroom apartments sleeping anything from two to eight people, whilst they're less rustic chic than a snow-covered chalet they're also less expensive.
 Due to the nature of the accommodation, there is a lot of private rentals and it suits many seasonnaires and staff who are billeted here for the entirety of the season.